StanfordAHA/garnet/README.md

 aha garnet $flags
 ```

-#### OR do this to build newer "onyx" version of the chip instead
+### OR do this to build newer "onyx" version of the chip instead
 ```

-# Note if it does not work, try without the "--include-sparse" flag.
+# Can also try without the "--include-sparse" flag.
 export WHICH_SOC=onyx
 aha garnet $flags --include-sparse
 ```

-#### Assemble final design.v
+### Assemble final design.v
 ```
 # Result of "aha garnet" build should now be in 'garnet/garnet.v'
 # Do this final step if you want to build the complete SoC